TezosTaqueria/taqueria/glossary.md

 ## Environment _(Phase 0)_
 - Many environments can be configured, and distinguishable by name.
 E.g. development, testing, production
-- A target for deployment and testing
+- A target for origination and testing
 - An environment can reference a named network or sandbox, and provide the ability to override default settings
 - Plugins can expose new environments
 - Down the road, we could have two types of environments, _static_ and _dynamic_.
 A static environment would refer to a single network or sandbox.
 It's a 1:1 relationship.
 A dynamic environment would refer to a list of attributes, which at runtime would match underlying networks or sandboxes.
 It provides a 1:many relationship, and could be used for intents like "target all networks and sandboxes that support protocol I"